NanoMars/BouncingBall/README.md

 [![Python](https://img.shields.io/badge/Python-3.12-blue.svg)](https://www.python.org/)
 [![Pygame](https://img.shields.io/badge/Pygame-2.6.0-green.svg)](https://www.pygame.org/)

-Interactive and expandable simulation of a bouncing ball which aims to provide a fun and educational platform for experimenting with physics and programming.
+Interactive and expandable simulation of a bouncing ball.
+AI was used to aid in the development of this, spesifically (but not limited to) Physics, wrapping text, making the custom gui

 ![Demo](Demo.gif)